 Despair, frustration and helplessness among delivery riders over foreigners working illegally in their midst

-Local delivery riders have been able to identify those among them working illegally by their appearance, accents and license plates.
+Local delivery riders have been able to identify those among them working illegally by their appearance, accents and licence plates.

-SINGAPORE: For some time now, part-time delivery rider Alvin Lim has noticed fellow riders who he suspected were foreigners working illegally in food delivery.
+SINGAPORE: For some time now, part-time delivery rider Alvin Lim has noticed fellow riders whom he suspected were foreigners working illegally in food delivery.

 Last September, the 33-year-old tried to take matters into his own hands.